 Eligible applicants must meet all of the following requirements:

-3. Meet the grade/age requirements set for their country, as set out below:
+3. Meet the grade/age requirements set for their country, as set out in the chart below:

-6. Have previously studied English and demonstrate English language ability at the time of registration (B2 Level and higher)
+6. Have previously studied English and demonstrated English language ability at the time of registration (**B2 Level and higher).

 The selection process will give equal consideration to all eligible applications received.